natalie-poulson/react-native/README.md

 ## What is React-Native?
-React Native allows you to create mobile apps with the help of JavaScript, which is supportable for both android and iOS platforms.
+React Native allows you to build mobile apps with JavaScript and React, and is supportable for both android and iOS platforms.

 ## Tutorial:
 Installation: